-From October 1, 2018, the Group does not reclassify its financial assets subsequent to their initial recognition, apart from the exceptional circumstances in which the Group acquires, disposes of, or terminates a business line.
+The Group does not reclassify its financial assets subsequent to their initial recognition, apart from the exceptional circumstances in which the Group acquires, disposes of, or terminates a business line.
 Financial liabilities are never reclassified.
-The Group did not reclassify any of its financial assets or liabilities in 2019, except on the initial adoption of IFRS 9 as required.
-On adoption, the Group classified its financial assets and liabilities in accordance with its existing business models.
+The Group did not reclassify any of its financial assets or liabilities in 2020.